 Largely untold, and lost from history when compared to the thorough records held on Butler, Sr.’s contemporaries, Perpetual Conceptual introduces a community to the breadth of her gallery’s vision, the influential exhibitions and performances presented there, and Butler, Sr.’s critical role in shaping the Los Angeles art community.

 About Pacific Standard Time:

-Pacific Standard Time is an unprecedented collaboration of more than sixty cultural institutions across Southern California, coming together to tell the story of the birth of the L.A. art scene.
-Initiated through grants from the Getty Foundation, Pacific Standard Time will take place for six months beginning October 2011.
+Pacific Standard Time was an unprecedented collaboration of more than sixty cultural institutions across Southern California, coming together to tell the story of the birth of the L.A. art scene.
+Initiated through grants from the Getty Foundation, Pacific Standard Time took place for six months beginning in October 2011.
 Pacific Standard Time is an initiative of the Getty.

 Special thanks to Walgreen Co.